wired87/firecode/README.md

 # Graph Engine
 - - create nx.MiltiDiGraph
 - walk local dir (exclude .venv) -> ADD_CODE_GRAPH

 # Relay remote
 - receive query string -> classify to options: run, adapt,  = keys of dict, create 5 versions of prompt using a local llm downloadable with pip >
+- answer handling for actions that has been performed. add here qa functionaity in harmony to the terminal input field (render)

 # Collector remote
 receive list query